 Detailed charts showing the CIP budget project requests and their relation to the adopted CIP 10 Year Plan are on pages 10-12 of this staff report.
-Of the \$6.5 million in funding recommendations, \$1.2 million are for projects not on the plan.
+Of the \$6.5 million in funding recommendations, \$1.2 million are for projects not included in the plan.
 There is a total of \$7.3 million in project requests that are on the 10 Year Plan but are not recommended for funding.

 On June 12, in conjunction with the adoption of the annual budget, the Council discussed various CIP projects which were "time sensitive," and allocated \$1.94 million towards those projects.
 Below is the list of projects that the Council approved for funding due to the time-sensitive nature of the projects.
-The remaining amount of money left to allocate is: \$6,079,838.